valpoRobotics/Robotic-Football/Robotic-Football-All-In-One/README.md

 Robotic-Football-All-In-One
 =====
+> **Note as of 4/13/16 we are considering this project a bust.
+Having all the robots share the same code just makes for a file that is way to large.
+Advise moving robots to functionally separate codes when possible**

 This is the single-file code for the robotic football team.
 The design philosophy behind this project is to include all of the code for all of the robots inside a single file to make it easy to keep track of the different robots and their shared abilities.
 The abilities of the robot to be programmed are then chosen from a list of define statements at the top of the file, like so:

 ````c++